ebadi/che-test/README.md

     //123. the level slider issue also occurs when coming from the daily puzzle, not just the tutorial : TEST
     //127.
 Move Blogpost to chedoku.com  : LOW PRIORITY

+    160. FindIndex instead of find and them FindIndex
    //134.
 Userdata to Cookie
-    //135. null as game id in game history
     //136.
 Level 2 last puzzles are already solved
-    //137.
-Level 1 puzzle solved but disappeared

     //140.
 Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"

-    //146.
-When page for the first time loaded, the history does not load
-    //147.
-Move info about solved puzzle to login message

 ```